IvanZhuck/wordpress-iz-bet/readme.txt

 == Description ==

-This lightweight plugin adds button "Tooltip" to the RichText toolbar.
-Use it to paste popover tooltips over the words and phrases in your articles.
+- This lightweight plugin adds button "Tooltip" to the RichText toolbar.
+- Use it to paste popover tooltips over the words and phrases in your articles.
+- You can style tooltips with the admin settings page.
-You can style tooltips with CSS and using filters:
+- You can also style tooltips with CSS and using filters:

 `
 add_filter('iz_bet_style_text_color', function() { return '#247DE0'; });